AC32006-Team11/delivrhyno/README.md

 ## TODO

 **Team**
-1. Ensure all members are connected to GitHub repository and functions: commit, push, pull and merg
+1. Ensure all members are connected to GitHub repository and functions: commit, push, pull and merge

 **SQL**
 1. Ensure all members are using mySQL Workbench and can create a local instance of a database for personal use
 2. Update access sheet with at least 10 records on each table